Huang-CL/Magrathea/README.md

 In the config file, the user sets the path to the input file and the path to where the output file should be created.
 The full solver from mode 0 can be used by setting `solver=1` and the temperature-free solver can be used with `solver=2` (solver=1 is recommended).
 For `solver=1`, the surface temperature and temperature jumps are defined in the same way as mode 0.
 These parameters will be used in the `multiplanet()` function from `src/compfind.cpp`.

-MAGRATHEA will generate an output file with mass of core, mantle, water, and atmosphere and the radius of the core, mantle, water, and planet for each line in the input file.
+Magrathea will generate an output file with mass of core, mantle, water, and atmosphere and the radius of the core, mantle, water, and planet for each line in the input file.
 If the solution crosses the part of the phase diagram that the code has not been fully implemented, "Dummy EOS used" is added to the end of the row.
 If the solver cannot find the solution that meets the required accuracy with the given number of iteration, "Solution did not converge" is added.
 "No solution found" is also possible in the output if the solver failed to find a solution.

 ### mode4.cfg ###